pingcap/docs-dm/en/usage-scenario-master-slave-switch.md

 To make DM-worker connect to a new MySQL instance in the upstream by modifying the DM-worker configuration, perform the following steps:

-1. Use the `query-status` command to get the GTID sets (`syncerBinlogGtid`) corresponding to the binlog that the current processing unit of binlog migration has migrated to the downstream.
+1. Use the `query-status` command to get the GTID sets (`syncerBinlogGtid`) corresponding to the binlog that the current processing unit of binlog replication has migrated to the downstream.
 Mark this sets as `gtid-S`.
 2. Use the `SELECT @@GLOBAL.gtid_purged;` command on the new MySQL instance to get the GTID sets corresponding to the purged binlogs.
 Mark this sets as `gtid-P`.
 3. Use the `SELECT @@GLOBAL.gtid_executed;` command on the new MySQL instance to get the GTID sets corresponding to all successfully executed transactions.
 Mark this sets as `gtid-E`.
 4. Make sure that the following conditions are met.
 Otherwise, you cannot switch the DM-work connection to the new MySQL instance: